asampley/UTF-Nate/README.md

 cargo deb
 # or build the executable itself (into `target/release`)
 cargo build --release
+# or install directly, location depends on user and can be changed if desired: https://doc.rust-lang.org/cargo/commands/cargo-install.html
+cargo install --path .
 ```

 If you want to build with specific features only, you can disable default features, and add